The ONLY Landscaping Email Marketing Guide You Need

 Nurture emails

 Nurture emails help bring your prospects down the funnel.
-The ideal audience for these types of emails is those who are interested in your service but are not ready to buy yet.
-The goal of these emails is to nurture the relationship that you have with your contacts.
-If they start to trust and keep you in their minds, they’ll likely buy from you.
+The ideal audience for these types of emails is those interested in your service but not ready to buy yet.
+The goal of these emails is to nurture your relationship with your contacts.
+If they start to trust you and keep you in their minds, they’ll likely buy from you.

 • Curated content emails